swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 ![Deployment CI With Cache](deploy-ci-with-cache.png)

-It's now taking a mere **3 minutes** for the deployment CI to finish, down from 14 minutes 30 seconds!
+It's now taking a mere **3 minutes** for the deployment CI to finish, down from 14.5 minutes!

 ## When Things Go Wrong

-Sometimes some inconsistency in the cached .build directory and what Swift expects, can result in build failures.
+Sometimes some inconsistency in the cached .build directory and what Swift expects, will result in build failures.

 This usually manifests as weird build failures such as linker errors like 'undefined reference to ...'.
 Other times there are no helpful error logs, or the error logs point to something that should no longer exists.

 Thankfully this won't be frequent and theoretically shouldn't happen at all.
 It's also easy to work around.

-To avoid this issue, you have 3 options.
+To account for this issue, you have 3 options.
 Doing any one of them will suffice:

 1- Using `runner.debug != '1'` in an `if` condition so debug reruns of the same job don't try to restore any caches at all, and result in a clean build.